-Tidy Up 3 review
+Tidy Up 3 full review

 Duplicate files are one of modern computing’s most frustrating failures.
 Extra copies created by poorly configured photo programs, audio apps and auto-saving productivity tools fill your hard drive with stuff you’ll never need.

 Tidy Up’s a tool you can use to reduce all that mess.
 It’s a highly configurable duplicate file finder with intelligent filtering features.
 Cleaning up copies begins with a search and Tidy up enables you to interrogate files using a wide range of single or combination parameters.
 From content type to time created, file size to tags.
 The tool searches through the types of file data readily accessible in Finder - but it also sifts through metadata in file types that support it.